afarc03/hello-world/README.md

 This is just a test for GitHub tutorial.
 Hopefully I can use this for my future projects.
 Extension: Error on first trial!
+Another Extension: Error on the deletion of branch!